nixworks/public/news/2010/07/19/index.md

 ##### United States Coast Guard
 ### [Retired United States Coast Guard Admiral Thad Allen, the person in charge of cleaning up the Deepwater Horizon oil spill in the Gulf of Mexico states that the cap is leaking but it is not a major concern so far. ](/news/2010/07/19/retired-united-states-coast-guard-admiral-thad-allen-the-person-in-charge-of-cleaning-up-the-deepwater-horizon-oil-spill-in-the-gulf-of-mex.md)
-_Context: Thad Allen, Gulf of Mexico, United States Coast Guard, Deepwater Horizon oil spill, Admiral, cap_
+_Context: United States Coast Guard, Gulf of Mexico, Thad Allen, Admiral, cap, Deepwater Horizon oil spill_

 ##### President
 ### [President of Iran Mahmoud Ahmadinejad asks that the United States stop using what he describes as "cowboy logic" if it wants to engage in dialogue with Iran over its nuclear programme, adding that he would support negotiations. ](/news/2010/07/19/president-of-iran-mahmoud-ahmadinejad-asks-that-the-united-states-stop-using-what-he-describes-as-cowboy-logic-if-it-wants-to-engage-in-di.md)